Azure/azure-storage-blob-go/README.md

 ## SDK Architecture

-* Storage SDK for GO provides 2 set of APIs: high-level, and low-level APIs
+* Storage SDK for Go provides 2 set of APIs: high-level, and low-level APIs
 	* ServiceURI, ContainerURI and BlobURI objects provide the low-level API functionality and maps one-to-one to the [Azure Storage Blob REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api)
 	* A set of high-level APIs are provided in highlevel.go file.
 These functions provide high level abstractions for convenience like uploading a large stream to Blob storage using multiple PutBlock requests